kata-containers/kata-containers/virtcontainers/experimental/README.md

 and can only be enabled by users when they want to have a try.

-We suggest you **NEVER** enable "experimental" features in production environment, unless you know what breakage they can bring and have confidence to handle it by youself.
+We suggest you **NEVER** enable "experimental" features in production environment, unless you know what breakage they can bring and have confidence to handle it by yourself.

 Criteria of an experimental feature are: